williamsantosa/ucsc-cs/README.md

 - Markdown - Fast, simple, and lightweight markup language.
 - HTML - The markup standard for web pages.

-Languages/Game Engines useful for CSGD students:
+Languages and Game Engines useful for CSGD students:

-C#/Unity - Used in capstone project.
+- C#/Unity - Used in capstone project.
-C++/Unreal Engine - Complicated, powerful engine.
+- C++/Unreal Engine - Complicated, powerful engine.
-Godot - Learn if you love FOSS.
+- Godot - Learn if you love FOSS.
-Javascript - Learn it.
+- Javascript - Learn it.
 CMPM courses use this A LOT.
 Also look into P5.js and Twine.
-GLSL/Shader DSL - Good to know, fun to learn.
+- GLSL/Shader DSL - Good to know, fun to learn.

 ## Graduation Requirements